Communist symbolism: Red star

 The red five-pointed star is a symbol of the ultimate triumph of the ideas of communism on the five (inhabited, excluding Antarctica) continents of the globe.
 It first appeared as a military symbol in Tsarist Russia.
 It was then called the “Mars star,” reminiscent of Mars, the ancient Roman god of war.
 On January 1, 1827, the law was signed that put a five-pointed star on the epaulets of officers and generals.
 In 1854, the star began to be used on shoulder straps.
 Later, the five-pointed star with a two-headed eagle inside it was used to mark military trains and carriages.
 In Soviet Russia, the five-pointed star symbolized the protection of peacetime labor by the Red Army (again, like in Ancient Rome, where Mars was also the protector of the agricultural workers).
 In 1918, the drawing of the badge for the soldiers of the Red Army in the form of a red star with a golden image of a plough and a hammer in the center was approved.
-The star symbolized protection, while the plough and the hammer were read as a union of workers and peasants.
-By the 1920s, the red star began to be used as an official symbol of the state, and finally, in 1924, it became part of the Soviet flag and the official emblem of the Soviet Union.
+The star symbolized protection, while the plough and the hammer were read as a union of peasants and workers.
+By the 1920s, the red star began to be used as an official symbol of the state; and finally, in 1924, it became part of the Soviet flag and the official emblem of the Soviet Union.

 In the succeeding years, the five-pointed red star came to be considered a symbol of communism as well as of broader socialism in general.
 It was widely used by anti-fascist resisting parties and underground socialist organizations in Europe leading up to and during World War II.
-During the war, the red star was prominently used as a symbol of the Red Army troops of the Soviet Union countering the invading forces of Nazi Germany and wiping them out of Eastern Europe, achieving absolute victory, and ending the war at the Battle of Berlin.
 Most states in the Eastern Bloc incorporated the red star into state symbols to signify their socialist nature.